vuyombamba/blog/README.md

-# blog
+# Personal Blog

-As you can see this is way way too ugly so please help and share yur thoughts on how i can tackle this website. by the way its a blog
+Simple personal blog, still under-contruction. the blog is written in HTML and CSS so far